 Reach for organic plant-based protein shakes, according to Werner-Gray. “[A good] protein shake will typically have about 20 grams of protein per serving and are delicious mixed with almond milk and even just water.
 [Many include] superfood ingredients in each shake, which work to give you energy without loading your body with carbs or fat.”
 The researchers at Eat This, Not That! poured out everything you need to know and then sorted it in this handy, exclusive guide to 26 Best & Worst Grab-And-Go Protein Shakes.

 Raw chocolate made with a nut base like ground almonds or pistachios (check out Raw Chocolate Man) is a high protein option made without dairy, soy, refined white sugar, and preservatives.
-It’s also low in carbs, which is why experts like Werner-Gray often recommend it to clients.
+It’s also low in carbs, which is why experts like Werner-Gray often recommend it to clients as part of their low carb snacks.

 “Pumpkins seeds are ridiculously high in protein per spoonful,” says Werner-Gray.
 She suggests adding a couple of spoons onto a salad or eating a spoonful or two on their own.
 Pumpkin seeds are also extremely low in carbs and are commonly recommended for those looking to lose weight.